 - From her native Hungary and beyond – passionately encouraging girls into STEM

 - Ambassador for the Association of Hungarian Women in Science

 1. Who are you?
 And what is your passion?

-Fortunately, two years later, I returned to robotics because I realised it was what I really wanted to do – I shouldn’t have listened to that lecturer, I should just go for it.
+Fortunately, two years later, I returned to robotics because I realised it was what I really wanted to do – I shouldn’t have listened to that lecturer, I should have just gone for it.
 Economics was never my passion.

 It's so important to dispel the myth and reveal the truth that girls are equally as capable at studying to be a successful part of this industry.
 Robotics is for everyone and increasingly has the power to improve a lot of people's lives.

-2. What does pioneering robotics look like in 2019?
-How does Plymouth lead the way?
+2. How does Plymouth lead the way in robotics?

 I developed a robot system to help children learn how to read and study another language.
 Many of my projects are now currently used by the company.

 3. What is a fear you’d like to conquer?

 From this experience, I’m no longer afraid of moving to different countries to work and study, because I have done it so many times.
 In fact, I really like doing it.
 Every time I move to a new country, it is no longer a fear, it's simply a new challenge.